 The downside of the 2019 BMW 1 Series’ new mechanical packaging is that if you enjoyed sliding about on the throttle in the old 1 Series, those kinds of antics will now be off the menu.
 That’s not to say the BMW won’t be fun to drive, mind, expect it to have sharp steering, plenty of front-end grip and controls that are weighted perfectly for rewardingly smooth driving.
 Engines will, for the most part, be carried over from the current car, so you’ll be able to choose from nippy but cheap-to-run 1.5-litre three-cylinder petrols, faster 2.0-litre petrols and 2.0-litre diesels that’ll be a good option if you have a high annual mileage and often drive on the motorway.

 Something new to the 1 Series will be a petrol-electric, plug-in hybrid.
 It gets a 136hp 1.5-litre petrol engine in combination with an 88hp electric motor – for spritely performance, but also an electric-only range of 25 miles.
 That would make the 1 Series exempt from paying London’s congestion charge.

 While there’s good news for Greens, the future’s not so rosy for enthusiasts.
-That’s because the howling six-cylinder, turbocharged 3.0-litre engine in the current M140i is set for the scrap – tipped to be replaced with a humdrum four-cylinder that’ll offer around 340hp and better fuel economy.
-With rear-wheel drive no longer an option, the new M140i is set to get four-wheel-drive to match alternatives such as the Mercedes-AMG A35 and the Audi S3.
+That’s because the howling six-cylinder, turbocharged 3.0-litre engine in the current M140i is set for the scrap – to be replaced with a humdrum four-cylinder in the new M135i xDrive that’ll offer 306hp and improved fuel economy.
+With rear-wheel drive no longer an option, the new M135 i gets four-wheel-drive to match alternatives such as the Mercedes-AMG A35 and the Audi S3.

 For more on the new BMW 1 Series when we get it, hit the newsletter button at the top of your screen.